 Will there be a cost for the vaccine?

-The COVID-19 vaccine is available to your child at no cost to you.
-You will not have to pay a fee or any other extra charge.
-The federal government has arranged to buy the vaccine and provide it to individuals.
+The COVID-19 vaccine is available to your child at no cost to you through insurance or by programs such as Vaccines for Children.
 If you do have insurance, bring your insurance card.
 The information will be collected to bill a small administration fee to your insurance company, but no cost will be charged to you.

-Who is eligible for an updated (bivalent) booster shot of the COVID-19 vaccine?
+Who is eligible for an updated COVID-19 vaccine?

 Does a parent/guardian need to be present for a minor child to receive a vaccine?